eshwen/macOS-setup/README.md

-# macOS-home-files
+# macOS-setup

-Files and scripts useful for macOS.
+Files and scripts useful for setting up a new Mac.
 Helps keep synchronisation between my different Mac computers and offers a backup.

 ## Setup